The Daily Tar Heel

 Dr. Larry Chavis sits for a portrait in the Chapel Hill Public Library on Monday, June 24, 2024.

-On Thursday, former UNC Kenan-Flagler business school Clinical Professor Larry Chavis filed a complaint to begin a lawsuit against UNC-Chapel Hill and the UNC System Board of Governors for relief and damages around his termination from the University, citing “unlawful and unconstitutional employment practices” in allegations of a First Amendment violation.
+On Thursday, former UNC Kenan-Flagler business school clinical professor Larry Chavis filed a complaint to begin a lawsuit against UNC-Chapel Hill and the UNC System Board of Governors for relief and damages around his termination from the University.
+He cited “unlawful and unconstitutional employment practices” in allegations of a First Amendment violation.

-In the complaint, Chavis alleges that his termination was retaliatory, with the document discussing his history “challenging UNC’s lack of faculty diversity and its prior discriminatory conduct toward him, including pay disparities between Chavis and faculty members of other races.”
+In the complaint, Chavis alleges that his termination was in retaliation for him challenging the lack of diversity in UNC faculty and pay disparities between him and faculty of other races.
 Chavis is seeking economic damages, lost benefits and legal costs.

-Chavis, who was operating on a one-year contract from 2023-24 was notified of his contract ending in a June 10 letter from Kenan-Flagler Dean Mary Margaret Frank that Chavis shared on his LinkedIn account Monday morning.
+Chavis, who was operating on a one-year contract from 2023-24, was notified of his contract ending in a June 10 letter from Kenan-Flagler Dean Mary Margaret Frank that Chavis shared on his LinkedIn account Monday morning.
+Chavis worked at UNC for 18 years.

 According to the complaint, four months previously, Associate Dean for Faculty and Research Christian Lundblad told Chavis that his contract would be renewed, writing that he was told it would be a multiyear contract in the future.

-The document described some of Chavis’ history with UNC Administration, discussing a 2021 Equal Opportunity and Compliance office investigation into his treatment at Kenan-Flagler.
-It stated that findings recommended expanding recruitment of racial minorities, there were no conclusions about Chavis' specific complaints, detailing racial discrimination in regards to Chavis being denied advancement in the school.
+The document described some of Chavis’ history with UNC administration, discussing a 2021 Equal Opportunity and Compliance Office investigation into his treatment at Kenan-Flagler.
+It stated that findings recommended expanding recruitment of racial minorities, but there were no conclusions about Chavis' specific complaints about racial discrimination and denied advancement in the school.

-The complaint also discussed Chavis’ 2022 application for assistant dean in the undergraduate Business Department, writing that Shimul Melwani, the program's associate dean, “admonished Chavis that he was unacceptable because his views were too controversial.”
+The complaint also discussed Chavis’ 2022 application for assistant dean in the undergraduate business department, writing that Shimul Melwani, the program's associate dean, said Chavis's views were too controversial for the position.

 The document stated that as Chavis gathered more of an outspoken profile, his financial compensation "began to stall.”